 The conference ended with a gala dinner, with delegates resplendent in their traditional formal wear.
 Vicky Sampson entertained the crowd with the most incredible singing, and Dr Joe O’Neill and Prof Harding took to the dance floor together to the delight of the other delegates.

-Speaking at the gala dinner, Steve Hynd, APCA communications officer, said: “What struck me about the conference was just how close so many of the delegates are.
-Watching delegates dancing, joking and chatting together, I though it gave the feel of a family reunion with everyone connected through an unspoken bond of commitment- palliative care.
-As with all families though, there are unspoken traumas that rest just beneath the surface.
-Part of the strength of this family is that palliative care gives each member the opportunity to be able to share these traumas and then to support each other.
-As a result there has been a magical atmosphere that I haven’t experienced anywhere else.”
+Speaking at the gala dinner, Steve Hynd, APCA’s Communications Officer, said: “What struck me about the conference was just how close so many of the delegates are.
+Watching delegates dancing, joking and chatting together, it gave me the feeling of a family reunion.
+Everyone is connected through an unspoken bond – palliative care.
+As with all families though, there are also unspoken traumas that rest just beneath the surface.
+Part of the strength of this family though is that palliative care gives each member the opportunity to be able to share these traumas and then to support each other.
+As a result there has been a magical atmosphere at the conference that I haven’t experienced anywhere else.”

 Look out for photographs of this memorable conference in the days to come.